-This Progress Report outlines the methodology and findings for the first of two sediment quality surveys.
+This Progress Report outlines the methodology and findings for the second of two sediment quality surveys.
 These surveys are to be carried out six and 18 months post-scuttling.
+Due to inclement weather the second survey was post-poned to 21 months post-scuttling.
 Sediment quality will then be analysed again at 60 months post-scuttling.
 Annual sampling and analysis is not proposed.